VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/algebra.md

 Irrational numbers are numbers where the decimal doesn't repeat and as such can *not* be written as an integer over another integer.
 Because pi is a geometrically defined constant, it may be easier to look at something a bit more tangible.

-the square root of a number is just the number that when multiplied with itself gives the number in question, so the square root of 4 is 2 because 2*2 is 4, the square root of 9 is 3 because 3\*3 is 9, etc.
+The square root of a number is just the number that when multiplied with itself gives the number in question, so the square root of 4 is 2 because 2*2 is 4, the square root of 9 is 3 because 3\*3 is 9, etc.

 But what about the square root of 2? well {{< katex >}} \sqrt{2} = 1.414213562373.... {{</ katex >}} you get the idea.
 Like with pi, it's a number that goes on forever, with no repeating pattern.